 You may already have travel insurance in place, but remember that these policies are designed only for short stays and to cover only a medical emergency – these travel medical plans also often rely on you having medical coverage back home and only cover you outside your country of citizenship.
 So having an international health insurance plan may be a much more efficient healthcare option for your time abroad.

 By taking out an international health insurance plan now, before you move abroad to study, you should be covered for the worst-case scenarios abroad.
 You don’t want to be left in another country without health cover, especially if it is an unfamiliar country where you do not speak the language.

 Top six global health insurance considerations for overseas students

 To help you make the most of your time studying abroad, we have prepared this article.
 Here are six top tips to help students to choose their international health insurance policy.

 1- Do your research

 The first point to remember is to do your research.
-Compare and consider all of the costs involved and be sure to ask the right questions before making a decision on which plan to go with.
+Compare health plans and consider all of the costs involved and be sure to ask the right questions before making a decision on which plan to go with.

-As a student, you will likely be looking for a budget-friendly health insurance plan, so the price will be a big factor in your decision of which health insurance plan you choose.
+As a student, you will likely be looking for a budget-friendly global health insurance plan, so the price will be a big factor in your decision of which health insurance plan you choose.
 Remember to carry out research for what to expect in your new country of residence.
 You may also need cover in your home country along with your new country.

 If you travel home frequently and plan to do so while you are studying abroad, this option could be very valuable for you so be sure to check to see if this will be included in your policy.